ionos-deploy-now/documentation/content/docs/explicit-build-configuration.md

 editable: true
 ---

-# File based configuration
+# Explicit build configuration

-In Deploy Now, all important settings can be made via the [user interface](https://ionos.space).
-But if you prefer to configure your deployment right where your project lives, you can set up environment variables, build and deploy settings via a dedicated file.
-You just need to put a `.ionos.yml` file into the root of your repository.
+After you connect a repository, Deploy Now tries to detect the technologies you are using to set up the build and deploy process accordingly.
+However, it might be that we are not able to detect more complex configurations.
+To ensure that these are working as expected, you can provide an explicit configuration via a `.ionos.yml` file in your repository root.

 A file-based configuration also ensures that others who fork your repository on GitHub benefit from a seamless setup process without any unexpected error if they want to deploy their own instance of the project.
 They don’t have to configure anything in the UI, and they’ll still get an identical project configuration.